LaunchCodeEducation/lchs/src/chapters/classes-and-objects/what-are-objects.rst

 In this book, we won't give a detailed explanation of what OOP means, but we will take a closer look at the idea behind *objects*.

-We have referred to objects in this book many times---turtle objects, string objects, list objects, etc. However, we never explained what objects represent in Python.
+We have worked with objects many times already---turtle objects, string objects, list objects, etc. However, we never explained what objects represent in Python.